akiko-pusu/redmine_issue_favicon/README.md

 * Support Redmine4.x (Rails5) by Boris Gorbylev.
 (GitHub: #10)
 * Update test script and CI setting.

-Thank you somuch for above pull requests, @ekho and @adrianobr
+Thank you so much for above pull requests, @ekho and @adrianobr

 ### 0.0.3